git001/fastcgi-healhcheck/README.md

 At the current time is the HTTP Protocol widely supported for health checks but not the fastcgi protocol.

-The `fastcgi-healhcheck` tool exists for only one purpose, it calls a fcgi server with a specific URL and expect a specific answer.
+The `fastcgi-healthcheck` tool exists for only one purpose, it calls a fcgi server with a specific URL and expect a specific answer.
 Based on that answer will the tool return a 200 or a 404 HTTP code to the requester.

 # Environment Variables